apache/couchdb/share/doc/src/api/server/common.rst

 The UUID type is determined by the :ref:`UUID algorithm <config/uuids/algorithm>` setting in the CouchDB configuration.

-The UUID type could be changed in anytime through :ref:`Config API <api/config/section/key>`.
-For example, changing the UUID type to ``random`` use next HTTP request:
+The UUID type may be changed at any time through the :ref:`Configuration API <api/config/section/key>`.
+For example, the UUID type could be changed to ``random`` by sending this HTTP request:

 .. code-block:: http